xuangu-fang/AutoIP-spectral-kernel/README.md

         - always result in all average weights (1/Q)

     - to be test:
         - full cov +only local scaler + softmax?

 - whiting trick (not use log-det term in loss)
     - help convergence on  low freq ( 50 scale + sin(pi x) ),
     - not help (even hard) other case

+- real whiting trick + VI